-- 1. General - There is no eating during class or laboratory. - Only students enrolled in the nursing program may attend class. - Students with the requested accommodation or adaptation must follow the guidelines specified on each course outline. - Disruptive students will be asked to leave the classroom, laboratory, or clinical site immediately.
-They will need to meet with the coordinator prior to being allowed to continue with the program requirements. - Use of auditory tones on portable electronic devices is not permitted. - Students may only utilize the school approved calculators for exams. - All students should be prepared to complete assignments, exams and projects using a variety of computer technology formats.
+- 1. General - There is no eating during class or laboratory. - Only students enrolled in the nursing program may attend class. - Students will a requested accommodation or adaptation must follow the guidelines specified on each course outline.

+- Disruptive students will be asked to leave the classroom, laboratory, or clinical site immediately.
+They will need to meet with the coordinator prior to being allowed to continue with the program requirements. - Use of auditory tones on portable electronic devices are not permitted. - Students may only utilize the school approved calculators for exams. - All students should be prepared to complete assignments, exams and projects using a variety of computer technology formats.
 Students were asked about technology knowledge and informed of requirements during their initial admission interview. - Students are not allowed to leave the classroom area frequently.
 Sufficient breaks are offered by the facilitators for use of the bathroom, etc. - Students must wear their school ID while in the building and their clinical uniform when off site at a facility.
 Students will be sent home for non-compliance in the clinical setting and may be sent home for repeated offenses at the school site. - Professional communication is required for all students in attendance.
-The facilitator has the right to dismiss students due to inappropriate communication and/or fighting.
+The facilitator has the right to dismiss students due to inappropriate communication and/or fighting. - The school building, off site clinical sites and parking areas are smoke free, vape free and substance free.
+This school receives Federal Funds and therefore Massachusetts regulations for the use of marijuana are limited in this program.

-- The school building, off-site clinical sites and parking areas are smoke free, vape free and substance free.
-This school receives Federal Funds and therefore Massachusetts regulations for the use of marijuana are limited in this program. - 2.
-Examinations/ Test Conduct - Students should be in their seat, ready for the examination at least 5 minutes prior to the start. - Students are not allowed to start an examination if they are late.
-Please see tardy policy. - Students are required to take assessments utilizing the Exam Soft application. - An orientation to the Exam Soft application will be given prior to testing during term I. The student is responsible for notifying the facilitator or coordinator in the event of not understanding the application. - All personal belongings need to be off the student's desk during examinations. - Scrap paper may be utilized by some facilitators, however students requesting the use of scrap paper may be asked to sit toward the front of the classroom. - Faculty may ask a student to move their seat at any time. - When completed, students should review their examinations quietly at their seats.
-When leaving the classroom, they should exit quietly and move away from the room. - ALL STUDENTS MUST LOG OUT of Examplify following each exam.
-The Shawsheen Valley School of Practical Nursing is not responsible for computer violations made by students. - Cheating on assessments in not tolerated.
+2. Examinations/ Test Conduct

+- Students should be in their seat, ready for the examination at least 5 minutes prior to the start. - Students are not allowed to start an examination if they are late.
+Please see tardy policy. - Students are required to take assessments utilizing the Exam Soft application. - An orientation to the Exam Soft application will be given prior to testing during term I. The student is responsible for notifying the facilitator or coordinator in the event of not understanding the application. - All personal belongings need to be off the student's desk during examinations. - Scrap paper may be utilized however students requesting the use of scrap paper may be asked to sit toward the front of the classroom. - Faculty may ask a student to move their seat at any time. - When completed, students should review their examinations quietly at their seats.
+When leaving the classroom, they should exit quietly and move away from the room. - Cheating on assessments in not tolerated.
 The proctor has the authority to dismiss a student from the exam for reasonable suspicion. - Students must complete all examinations in the allotted time.
 Students with accommodations must follow the policy outlined in their individual letter. - Students are required to take all examinations as scheduled on the course schedule.
 In the event of an absence, the grade will be reflected as determined by excused or unexcused.
-All examinations must be made up within 3 days unless the coordinator deems otherwise. - 3.
-Exam Review Policy - It is recommended students spend time reviewing their examination following submission in the Exam Soft application. - Students can ask for review of their examinations either independently or with a faculty member. - Examinations may not be reviewed on the day of a re-take (applies to Medical Surgical nursing, Pharmacology math and Medication Knowledge tests) or on the day of a final examination. - Examination grades will be released in a reasonable period.
+All examinations must be made up within 3 days unless the coordinator deems otherwise.

+3. Exam Review Policy

+- It is recommended students spend time reviewing their examination following submission in the Exam Soft application. - Students can ask for review of their examinations either independently or with a faculty member. - Examinations may not be reviewed on the day of a re-take (applies to Medical Surgical nursing, Pharmacology math and Medication Knowledge tests) or on the day of a final examination.

+• Examination grades will be released in a reasonable period.
 Please allow time for the facilitator and coordinator to review.
 Grades will be distributed via email upon completion.